 This particular Greek restaurant had the most incredible food.
 And it was so reasonably priced.

 Explorason surprised me with two love heat leaves he picked on the walk here.
 Representing himself and myself – and the love we share.
 We really enjoyed this moment as a family.
 There may be just two of us, but we are happy, and he is a great boy, and I am really proud of what a nice and caring child he is.

-At dinner, we started to chat to a lovely English couple Patricia and Howard.
+At dinner, we started to chat with a lovely English couple, Patricia and Howard.
 We ‘ran into them’ later in the night – well we walked past a taverna where they were enjoying a glass of red wine, and shared a drink.
 We ended up visiting their lovely home on our way back home – perfect as it was just around the corner.
 We felt so safe walking back in Stoupa, and so happy we had met such lovely people.

 So we sadly must finish our time in Stoupa.

 At any time (24 hours): (0030) 6946 533666

 We’d also like to thank Stoupa Properties for the amazing rental of a wonderful apartment, which was just perfect for us.

 If you come to Stoupa you might want to consider renting a property, car or bike, and these are the people who will give you the most incredible service.
 So much so we became Facebook friends.